UbuntuKylin/kylin-user-guide/data/guide/caja/en_US/index.md

 # Caja
 ## Overview
 Caja(files browser) can view files and folders on the system by category, and supports the general opearations for files and folders.
-The main interface as shown below.
+The main interface as shown in Fig 1.

 ![Fig 1 Caja-big](image/1.png)

 ## Basic Points
 ### File Name
-- The maximum length of filename is 255 characters, usually composed by letters, numbers, ".(dot)", "\_(underline)", "-".
+1) The maximum length of filename is 255 characters, usually composed by letters, numbers, ".(dot)", "\_(underline)", "-".

-- Filename can't include "/"; Because "/" means root directory or the separator in a path.
+2) Filename can't include "/"; Because "/" means root directory or the separator in a path.

 ### Path
-- Quote filename directly when the file is in current directory; And use file in other directory by specifying its directory.
+1) Quote filename directly when the file is in current directory; And use file in other directory by specifying its directory.

+2) Absolute path is certain.
+Start from root directory, for example: "/home/kylin/test".

-- Absolute path is certain while relative path depends on working directory.
+3) Relative path depends on working directory.
+Start from the current directory, for example: "kylin/test".

-- Each directory has file "." means current location and file ".." means previous location.
+4) Each directory has file "." means current location and file ".." means previous location.

-Absolute path -- Start from root directory, for example: "/home/kylin/test"

-Relative path -- Start from current directory, for example: (locate at /home) "kylin/test"

-When locate at /etc, it can be expressed as "../home/kylin/test"
+5) When locate at /etc, it can be expressed as "../home/kylin/test".

 ### File Type
 Supported types as shown below: